tmobile/magentaA11y/_checklist-native/sheet.md

 ### Role
 - When not using native controls (custom controls), roles will need to be manually coded.
 - **Android Views**
-  - `ModalBottomSheet`
-  - Grabber announces as "double tap to activate"
+  - Standard button or ImageButton
 - **Jetpack Compose**
-  - `ModalBottomSheet`
-  - `BottomSheetScaffold`
+  - Standard `Button` composable
-  - When use the drag handle on top of the sheet from the native component then it will be announced as "collapse drag handle" with actions available (three fingers tapping to view).
-With no drag handle designed UI, a close button is required to be displayed and have the init focus whenever the sheet is triggered and showing.

 ### Groupings
-- Group visible label with action (if applicable) to provide a programmatic name for the action
+- Group visible label with button (if applicable) to provide a programmatic name for the button
 - Group label with data to ensure reading order is logical.
 (Not label, label, data, data)

-- **Android View**
+- **Android Views**
-  - ViewGroup
+  - `ViewGroup`
-  - Set the container objects `android:screenReaderFocusable` attribute to true, and each inner object's `android:focusable` attribute to false.
-In doing so, accessibility services can present the inner elements' `contentDescription` or names, one after the other, in a single announcement
+  - Set the container object's `android:screenReaderFocusable` attribute to true, and each inner object's `android:focusable` attribute to false.
+In doing so, accessibility services can present the inner elements' `contentDescription` or names, one after the other, in a single announcement.
 - **Jetpack Compose**
   - `Modifier.semantics(mergeDescendants = true) {}` is equivalent to `importantForAccessibility` when compared to android views
   - `FocusRequester.createRefs()` helps to request focus to inner elements with in the group

 ### State
 - **Android Views**
-  - Grabber, if any, announces as expands/collapses
   - Active: `android:enabled=true`
   - Disabled: `android:enabled=false`.
 Announcement: disabled
 - **Jetpack Compose**
-  - Partial expanded bottom sheet: Drag handle, if any, announces as "collapse drag handle" with actions available in taleback menu (Expand/Dismiss)
-  - Full expanded bottom sheet: Drag handle, if any, announces as "expanded drag handle" with actions available in talkback menu (Collapse/Dismiss)
-  - Full expanded bottom sheet with no partial expanded state: Drag handle, if any, announces as "drag handle" with actions available in talkback menu (Dismiss)
-  - Fixed bottom sheet with Close button and no drag handle: Close button state:
   - Active: default state is active and enabled.
 Use `Button(enabled = true)` to specify explicitly
   - Disabled:  `Button(enabled = false)` announces as disabled
   - Alternatively can use `modifier = Modifier.semantics { disabled() }` to announce as disabled
+  - Use `modifier = Modifier.semantics { stateDescription = "" }` to have a customized state announcement

 ### Focus
-- When a sheet is closed, the focus should return to the triggering element.
 - Only manage focus when needed.
 Primarily, let the device manage default focus
 - Consider how focus should be managed between child elements and their parent views
-- Moving focus into the sheet when an action opens it makes it clear to the screen reader user that there is a sheet available
+- External keyboard tab order often follows the screen reader focus, but sometimes needs focus management
+- Initial focus on a screen should land in a logical place (back button, screen title, first text field, first heading)
+- When a menu, picker or modal is closed, the focus should return to the triggering element.

 - **Android Views**
   - `importantForAccessibility` makes the element visible to the Accessibility API